windhorses/bci_class/README.md

 # Running Classifiers On Large Multiscale Temporal and Spectral Features
-by Team 13
+This code builds on https://github.com/MultiScale-BCI/IV-2a.
+Team 13 added two new files- each file ran 6 classifers.

 ## Getting Started

-First, download the source code.
+First, download this source code.
-Then, download the dataset "Four class motor imagery (001-2014)" of the [BCI competition IV-2a](http://bnci-horizon-2020.eu/database/data-sets).
+The following step was covered in Lab 4, but if you haven't done it, then download the dataset "Four class motor imagery (001-2014)" of the [BCI competition IV-2a](http://bnci-horizon-2020.eu/database/data-sets).
 Put all files of the dataset (A01T.mat-A09E.mat) into a subfolder within the project called 'dataset'.

 ### Prerequisites